-Finally, saving the very best for last, the love of my life, my partner, my bride of over 45 years, former Tappan Zee cheerleader, prettiest girl in our class of 1948, mother and grandmother of our children and grandchildren, born and raised in Piermont, my wonderful wife, Dorothy M. (Pint) Sedlack Merna.
+Finally, saving the very best for last, the love of my life, my partner, my bride of over 45 years, former Tappan Zee cheerleader, prettiest girl in our class of 1948, mother and grandmother of our children and grandchildren, born and raised in Piermont, my wonderful wife, Dorothy M. (Pint) (Sedlack) Merna.
 Thank you for allowing these family introductions.

 One point we can all readily agree upon, is that the moral values by which we live have been forged in large measure by the Dominican Sisters of Sparkill, New York.
-(And for many of us, also the good Sisters of St. Dominic's Convent in Blauvelt, and St. Agatha's in Nanuet, New York).
-Each of us may adjust to the changing times, but we continue to cling to the basic core values we were taught at St. Agnes.
+(And for many of us, also the good

+Sisters of St. Dominic's (Blauvelt,) and St. Agatha's (Nanuet).
+Each of us may adjust to the changing times, but we continue to cling to the basic core values we were taught at all three Catholic Homes.